dan-schel/css-template/README.md

 }
 ```

-Note that Javascript is required to actually swap out the DOM content.
+Also note that Javascript is required to actually swap out the DOM content.

 ## Pickers